rodtoll/isy-js/README.md

 Functions (All Lights):
 * `getCurrentLightState()` - Gets the virtual light state for all the lights in the scene. true if any lights are on, false if none are on.
 * `sendLightCommand(state,resultCallback(success))` - Sends the command to set the Light power state for all lights in the scene. true to turn them on, false to turn them off
+* `getAreAllLightsInSpecifiedState(state)` - Returns boolean indicating if all the lights in the scene are in the specified state.

 Functions:
 * `getCurrentLightDimState()` - Gets the average dim level of all the lights in the scene.
 Range: DIM_LEVEL_MINIMUM to DIM_LEVEL_MAXIMUM.